 Holmes is a three-time graduate from Stanford, starting with an individually designed major in energy engineering as an undergraduate - back when the University offered no such degree.
 Holmes was also the first graduate in the initial cohort of PhD candidates admitted to the Emmett Interdisciplinary Program in Environment and Resources, focusing on global energy transition scenarios for 100% clean energy.
 Now there are multiple paths for majors, minors, certificates and more!

 As the founding Resident Fellow in the Explore Energy House, Holmes is eager to create more space for emergent leaders with interests in an inclusive clean energy economy and to ensure Explore Energy House is a place where all residents can thrive.
-Joining Holmes in the adventure as founding Resident Fellow at the Explore Energy House in Junipero is Ren Essene, a leader in a federal agency focused on consumer protection, and our beloved dog, Jameson.
+Joining Holmes in the adventure as founding Resident Fellow at the Explore Energy House is Ren Essene, a leader in a federal agency focused on consumer protection, and our beloved dog, Jameson.

 Explore Energy (Theme)